 So that’s Week 1.
 The big soup of ideas.
 Honestly, this might’ve been more a brain-dump than a cohesive blog post, but I needed to get this stuff out there and create some scaffolding I can hang actual design on.

 This post might feel dense, but that’s kinda the point: it’s a ritual of crystallization.
-A necessary first step before I start refining, trimming, expanding.
-There are still tons of loose threads I didn’t tug on.
-What does light actually do?
-What is Woe mechanically?
-What does a dungeon “breathing” feel like at the table?
-All that’s coming… eventually.
+A necessary first step before I start refining, trimming, expanding, etc. There are still tons of loose threads I didn’t tug on.
+But all that is coming… eventually.

 Thanks for reading—if you did.
-If not, thanks me, for finally getting it out of my head and into some words.
-Even better, to all the brilliant minds behind Goblin Punch, Feral Indie Studios, Lost Pages, Massif Press, and all the other blogs I cannot name, to all the artists, designers, and writers whose weird, moldy, fantastic magical work lit a fire under me—thank you.
+Even better, to all the brilliant minds behind Goblin Punch, Feral Indie Studios, Lost Pages, Massif Press, and all the other blogs I read, to all the artists, designers, and writers whose weird, moldy, fantastic magical lit a fire under me—thank you.
 Your blogs, booklets, and busted-up worlds keep dragging me back into the deep dark dungeon that is our hobby.
 And I appreciate it from the bottom of my heart.

 Until then—